This page explains the services and facilities we offer for disabled students and students with access requirements.

-The Student Support Team has professionally trained and experienced counsellors, skilled at helping people from different backgrounds and cultures with a wide range of issues.
+The Student Support Team has an in-house team of professionally trained and experienced counsellors who are skilled at helping people from different backgrounds and cultures with a wide range of issues.
 The team works in line with the Ethical Framework for the Counselling Professions produced by the British Association for Counselling and Psychotherapy.

 Please email our Disability Advisor to discuss access requirements before you start your studies at the Academy.